-Creative workshops – Episode 1 – Plan
+Creative workshops – Episode 1 – How to organize good workshops?

 “Talent wins games, but teamwork and intelligence win championships.”